Learning to follow my intuition

 Meditation expands your awareness, and provides the vision to make changes in your life and for your community.
 Inspiration from my meditation has resulted in my starting community projects to prepare people for climate change emergencies we’re facing.
 We grow our own food in back and front yards, and share produce with our neighbours.
 I teach older women who are not physically active, how to move their bodies better and to run, cycle or walk—instead of driving to the store.
 I’ve become more confident in advocating for changes in governance to better serve the environment and all living things with whom we share Mother Earth.
 These are all satisfying experiences brought about through my daily spiritual practice developing over time.

-Q: Do you feel your meditation life has opened up new avenues of awareness or transcendence, that satisfy deeply?
+Q: Do you feel your meditation-life has opened up new avenues of awareness or transcendence?

 I’ve had myriad experiences from over seventeen years of meditating with Sri Chinmoy.
 Running through these sweet stories is the constant theme of inner joy or satisfaction.
 In realising these encounters have not been of my own making, but blessings bestowed by a Higher Power.